Resonances in light scattering from nonequilibrium dipole pairs: Supplementary Material

-Here we discuss two points related to the resonances.
+\comment{ {\it The Rayleigh principle and dark state.} Here we discuss two points related to the resonances.
 Note from Fig.~\ref{fig1} that the resonance can occur at $\om r\ll 1$.
 This means that the incident field with the wavelength $1/\om$ can resolve finer (than $1/\om$) details of the two-particle scatterer.
 This contradicts the Rayleigh principle, which is normally derived within weak scattering; see e.g., \cite{avetisyan}.
-The principle is thus invalid in the present theory, where all scattering orders are accounted for; see \cite{simonetti,mkrtchian} for related research.
+The principle is thus invalid in the present theory, which contains all scattering orders; see \cite{simonetti,mkrtchian} for related research.

 The following effect relates to the Rayleigh principle.
 Eqs.~(\ref{kosh}--\ref{on6}) show that when the dipoles are far from each other, $\omega r\gg 1$, their response to the scattering amounts to the sum of two independent contributions, as expected.
 However, when they are close to each other, the joint response does not amount to any effective single-dipole contribution.
 In contrast, (\ref{kotik}--\ref{on6}) show that for $\om r\ll 1$, we have $\hat A\propto (\om r)^{-3}$ and $\hat A+\hat B\propto (\om r)^{-3}$, and $\hat\Theta_{kk}$ go to zero as $(\om r)^3$.
 This shows that closely located dipoles almost do not scatter (dark state or anti-resonance) both in near-field and far-field.
 This effect does not require specific (e.g., nonequilibrium) conditions on the single-dipole polarizability.
-Note that the notion of coinciding particles is here not well-defined, because we consider point-like particles within the renormalization scheme; see the discussion after (\ref{163}).
+Note that the notion of coinciding particles is here not well-defined, because we consider point-like particles within the renormalization scheme; see the discussion after (\ref{163}). }